ahupowerdns/mcounter/README.md

 This means that if a process updates 10 counters per packet, whatever you do, you'll never scale beyond 5 million packets/second, no matter how many cores you throw at it - assuming the rest of your code takes no time at all!
+(Note that one might expect several counters to not interfere with each other, but the cache line communications appear to be limited to around 50 million/second on my system, no matter how many lines these are spread over).

 Meanwhile, when two threads update unrelated 64 bit counters, they achieve over a billion updates per second.
 Using 8 threads on my 4-core system